bbauska/W3Cx-5of5/README.md

 &quot;function plot&quot; (<a href="https://mauriciopoppe.github.io/function-plot/">
 &quot;function plot JavaScript library&quot;</a>).</p>

-Then, looking at the JavaScript code of the example (click the JS button on the CodePen example), we see:
+<p>Then, looking at the JavaScript code of the example (click the JS button
+on the CodePen example), we see:</p>

 <pre>
 1.  functionPlot(<b>{</b>